xizho10/ontology-sdk-slate/source/index.html.md

 This proposal makes use of the following functions and definitions:

-*'''SDK''', a software development kit implementing low level communication with the network and providing high level interface for dApps.
+* ```SDK```, a software development kit implementing low level communication with the network and providing high level interface for dApps.

-*'''dApp''', an application with decentralised characteristics running in web environment.
+* ```dApp```, an application with decentralised characteristics running in web environment.
 The application uses Ontology network for value transfers, contracts enforcing and identification between participants.

-*'''dAPI''', the API for dApps this OEP is proposing.
+* ```dAPI```, the API for dApps this OEP is proposing.

-*'''dAPI provider''', an implementation of the dAPI in the form of web browser plugin or other means, where a user interaction with the provider can be injected into api call workflow (e.g.: confirming transfer).
+* ```dAPI provider```, an implementation of the dAPI in the form of web browser plugin or other means, where a user interaction with the provider can be injected into api call workflow (e.g.: confirming transfer).

-*'''Notify event''', an event broadcasted from smart contract execution.
+* ```Notify event```, an event broadcasted from smart contract execution.

-*'''NEOVM''', a lightweight virtual machine for execution of Neo/Ontology smart contracts.
+* ```NEOVM```, a lightweight virtual machine for execution of Neo/Ontology smart contracts.

 ## Asynchronicity and error handling

-All the functions except '''Utils''' component are communicating with extension through asynchronious message channel.
+All the functions except ```Utils``` component are communicating with extension through asynchronious message channel.
 Therefore all the methods are returning Promises.

 The promises will be either resolved immediately if no interaction with user UI or blockchain is required or later when the user action takes place/blockchain responds.
 In case the call to method trigger an error, the error code is transmitted in rejected promise.
 Specific error codes are described with every method.